RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 6 : Deploy a multi-tier application using docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Introduction:** here we are deploying a petclinic app with 2 docker container.
+**Introduction:** Here, we are deploying a petclinic application with 2 docker container.

 1. Create docker template for Mysql and petclinic